mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 The layer order precedence is the order in which layers are created.
 If the author styles have two declared layers, (assuming there are no layers in C.css), the order of precedence is as follows:

-1. firstLayer normal styles (A)
+1. firstLayer normal styles (A.css)
-2. secondLayer normal styles (B)
+2. secondLayer normal styles (B.css)
-3. unlayered normal styles (C)
+3. unlayered normal styles (C.css)
 4. inline normal styles
 5. animating styles
-6. unlayered important styles (C)
+6. unlayered important styles (C.css)
-7. secondLayer important styles (B)
+7. secondLayer important styles (B.css)
-8. firstLayer important styles (A)
+8. firstLayer important styles (A.css)
 9. inline important styles
 10. transitioning styles

 The order of layers is the order in which the layers each first appeared for normal styles, with unlayered styles coming last.
 For normal styles, later declared layers take precedence over earlier declared layers, with unlayered styles being in a final implicit unnamed layer.
 This order is inverted for important styles.
+Then inline styles, declared using the [`style` attribute](/en-US/docs/Web/HTML/Global_attributes/style) directly on an element, take precedence over layered and unlayered styles.

 {{EmbedGHLiveSample("css-examples/learn/layers/layer-precedence.html", '100%', 500)}}

-In the above example, we have two layers, inline styles and unlayered styles.
-The style attribute sets the normal color and important background color.
-You'll note that normal inline styles override all layered and unlayered normal styles, and important inline styles override all layered and unlayered normal styles from the author origin.
+In this example, there are two named layers, unlayered styles, an inline styles.

+The inline-styles, added with the `style` attribute, sets a normal `color` and an important `background-color`.
+Normal inline styles override all layered and unlayered normal styles.
+Important inline styles override all layered and unlayered normal and important author styles.
+There is no way for author styles to override important inline styles.

-The normal `text-decoration` and important `box-shadow` are not set inline.
-You'll note normal unlayered styles override all normal layered styles.
-With important styles, however, the precedence order is reversed: unlayered important styles have lower precedence than layered styles.
+The normal `text-decoration` and important `box-shadow` are not part of the `style` inline styles and can therefore be overridden.
+For normal non-inline styles, unlayered styles have precedence.
+For important styles, layer order matters!
+While normal unlayered styles override all normal styles set in a layer, with important styles, the precedence order is reversed; unlayered important styles have lower precedence than layered styles.

-There are two styles that are only included within the layers: `font-style` with normal importance and `font-weight` set as important.
-For normal styles, B overrides A, and for normal styles later layers have precedence over earlier layers.
-As the order of precedence is reversed for important styles, the first declared layer A has precedence over B.
+The two styles declared only within layers are `font-style`, with normal importance, and `font-weight` with an `!important` flag.
+For normal styles, the B layer, declared last, overrides styles in the earlier declared layer A.  For normal styles, later layers have precedence over earlier layers.
+The order of precedence is reversed for important styles.
+For the important `font-weight` declarations, layer A, being declared first, has precedence over the last declared layer B.

 You can reverse the layer order by changing the first line from `@layer A, B;`, to `@layer B, A;`.
+Try that.
 Which styles get changed by this, and which stay the same?
 Why?

 The order of layers is set by the order in which the layers appear in your CSS.
 In our first line, we declared layers without assigning any styles using `@layer` followed by the names of our layers, ending with a semi-colon.
 Had we omitted this line, the results would have been the same.
 Why?
 We assigned styles rules in named @layer blocks in the order A then B. The two layers were created in that first line.
 Had they not been, these rule blocks would have created them, in that order.

 We included that first line for two reasons: first, so you could easily edit the line and switch the order, and second, because often times you'll find declaring the order layer up front to be the best practice for your layer order management.

-# END OF NEW CONTENT.
-STILL A DRAFT

-XXX NOTES:

- The important thing to note is that browsers only consider layers after determining [cascade origin and importance](/en-US/docs/Web/CSS/Cascade), and only consider specificity after determining cascade layers, origin and importance.
-In other words, for competing property declarations, if the competition is between origins rather than within, layers don't come into play.
-And, only if there are competing property declarations within a single layer does specificity become relevant and compared between selectors from the one [cascade origin and layer](/en-US/docs/Web/CSS/@layer) that has precedence for the property.

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: The Cascade](/en-US/docs/Learn/CSS/Building_blocks/cascade_layers/tasks).
+You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: The Cascade, Task 2](/en-US/docs/Learn/CSS/Building_blocks/Cascade_tasks#task_2).

 ## Summary

-If you understood most of this article, then well done — you've started getting familiar with the fundamental mechanics of CSS.
+If you understood most of this article, then well done — you're now familiar with the fundamental mechanics of CSS cascade layers.
 Next up, we'll look at [selectors](/en-US/docs/Learn/CSS/Building_blocks/Selectors) in detail.

-If you didn't fully understand the cascade, specificity, and inheritance, then don't worry!
-This is definitely the most complicated thing we've covered so far in the course and is something that even professional web developers sometimes find tricky.
-We'd advise that you return to this article a few times as you continue through the course, and keep thinking about it.

-Refer back here if you start to come across strange issues with styles not applying as expected.
-It could be a specificity issue.

 {{NextMenu("Learn/CSS/Building_blocks/Selectors", "Learn/CSS/Building_blocks")}}